DomFord/personal-website/content/post/games-of-the-decade/index.md

 ### Harmonix, 2010

-The rhythm game genre never went away, but it certainly died a death in the 10s. *Guitar Hero* and, later, *Rock Band* exploded the rhythm game genre into almost every living room.
+The rhythm game genre never went away, but it certainly died a death in the 10s.
+The *Guitar Hero* and, later, *Rock Band* series exploded the rhythm game genre into almost every living room.
 Countless households were filled with the *tap tap tap* of plastic drum sets and the *click click click* of the strum bar.
 The controllers needed for these games were bulky, loud and expensive, which perhaps contributed to the genre’s dip in popularity.

 Nonetheless, these games bring back fond memories.
-Although I cut my teeth on *Guitar Hero 3*, it was the *Rock Band* series that really swept me up, and in particular the third instalment.
+Although I cut my teeth on *Guitar Hero III* (Neversoft, 2007), it was the *Rock Band* series that really swept me up, and in particular the third instalment.
 People say that these games aren’t useful for learning instruments, and that’s mostly true.
 But as a drummer myself, endless hours on the plastic set helped develop my skills on top of my lessons.
 The year I was really into *Rock Band 3* was probably the year my drumming has improved the most dramatically.

 *Rock Band 3* provided the perfect mixture of plenty of room for skill development, but forgiving enough that you could just feel like a rockstar whenever you picked the game up.
 For absolutely nailing that feeling, *Rock Band 3* has earned its spot as one of my games of the decade.